FIWARE/tutorials.Historic-Context-Flume/README.md

 the context is updated.

-Persisting historical context data is useful for big data analysis - it can be used to discover trends, or data can be sampled and aggregated to remove the influence of outlying data measurement.
+Persisting historical context data is useful for big data analysis - it can be used to discover trends, or data can be sampled and aggregated to remove the influence of outlying data measurements.
 However within each Smart Solution, the significance of each entity type will differ and entities and attributes may need to be sampled at different rates.

 Since the business requirements for using context data differ from application to appliation, there is no one standard use